 He resumes his passion for photography as: “If I can stop tears of a mother with my photography, if one child laughs, if a father smiles, if I can stop one leaf to fall, if my photography makes only one person to think that it explains his story, it means that I have started to change the world.”

 Journalist & Art Photographer Özgür was born in 1964 in Antakya /Turkey ; in the city of cultural mosaics of different religions and ethnic groups.

 Journalism was his dream job and has worked as columnist, editor and executive director in various prestigious media groups of the country for more than 30 years.
 Formerly photography was a side work to complete his journalism, however lately it became his passion of life.

 Since then, he has been taking photographs of people and their stories with the aim of changing the world.

-The photographer became successful 5 times in the marathon of Golden Camera and was awarded with golden camera in 2015; the most meaningful prize of his life with his own words.
+The photographer became successful 5 times in the marathon of Golden Camera and was awarded golden camera in 2015; the most meaningful prize of his life with his own words.

 The artist had 32 personal exhibitions in several countries like France, Germany, Switzerland, Japan, UAE, USA, China, Canada, and Turkey.
-His works took place in biennials and in collective exhibitions.
+His works took place in biennials and collective exhibitions.

-The artist lives in Amsterdam..
+He lives in Amsterdam..